opentracing/opentracing.io/spec.md

 ## Traces

 A **Trace** represents the potentially distributed, potentially concurrent data/execution path in a (potentially distributed, potentially concurrent) system.
-A Trace can be thought of as a DAG of Spans.
-(See the ASCII diagrams above)
+A Trace can be thought of as a directed acyclic graph (DAG) of Spans.

 ## Spans

 A **Span** represents a logical unit of work in the system that has a start time and a duration.
 Spans may be nested and ordered to model causal relationships.
-Each span has an **operation name**, a presumably human-readable string which concisely names the work done by the span (e.g., an RPC method name, a function name, or the name of a subtask or stage within a larger computation).
+Each span has an **operation name**, a presumably human-readable string which concisely represents the work done by the span (e.g., an RPC method name, a function name, or the name of a subtask or stage within a larger computation).

 <span id="references"></span>